MohdRas/docker-beginner_to_pro/README.md

         - Docker create interfaces for every bridge network
         - "docker0" is the interface of the default_bridge network.

+- Host
+    - docker run redis --network host
+    - ZERO isolation between container & host.
+    - "container wants to connect to other resources/servicrs on the host"
+    - "this container is like any other application directly deployed on the host without the docker"
+    - "just like a regular application on the host"
+    - we don't need to expose the port.
+    - container uses the network of the host machine.
+    - multiple container cannot be run on the same port.
 - overlay network
     - create private overlay network across multiple hosts of a Docker swarm.
     - docker network --driver overlay --subnet 10.0.9.0/24 create my-overlay-network